akiva123/Time_Series_RNN/README.md

 3. **Run Notebook**: Execute the notebook cells in order to train and evaluate the model on your time series data.

 ## Conclusion
 This notebook provides a foundation for time series forecasting using LSTM RNNs.
-It can be extended or modified to suit more complex datasets or specific forecasting needs.
+It can be extended or modified to suit other datasets or specific forecasting needs.